moocore: Core Algorithms for Multi-Objective Optimization#

 Benchmarks#

-The following plots compare the speed of computing the hypervolume indicator in 3D and 4D using moocore
+The following plots compare the accuracy and speed of approximating the hypervolume with the various methods provided by moocore.hv_approx()

 The following plots compare the speed of finding nondominated solutions, equivalent to moocore.is_nondominated()